ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5005-o/datasheet.md

 ##### Solar Panel Connector

-A 5 V Solar panel can be connected to the board via the **P2 connector** to also serve the purpose of charging the battery.
-The matching connector for the solar panel wires is a <a href="https://www.jst-mfg.com/product/detail_e.php?series=287" target="_blank">JST ZHR-2 1.5 mm pitch female</a>
+A 5&nbsp;V Solar panel can be connected to the board via the **P2 connector** to also serve the purpose of charging the battery.
+The matching connector for the solar panel wires is a <a href="https://www.jst-mfg.com/product/detail_e.php?series=287" target="_blank">JST ZHR-2 1.5&nbsp;mm pitch female</a>

 #### Mechanical Characteristics